 The cause of De Quervain’s tenosynovitis is idiopathic or unknown.
 However, there are certain risk factors that may increase your chance of developing the condition.
 These can include the following:

-Hand and wrist conditions should be evaluated by an orthopaedic hand surgeon for proper diagnosis and treatment.
+Hand and wrist conditions should be evaluated by an orthopedic hand surgeon for proper diagnosis and treatment.
 Your surgeon will perform the following:

 De Quervain’s tenosynovitis is diagnosed based on a simple test called the Finkelstein Test.
 Your doctor will ask you to make a fist with your fingers closed over the thumb and the wrist angled towards the pinky finger.
 This maneuver is usually painful over the tendons in the thumb side of the wrist in patients with this condition.